Categories

 Newsletter

 Always have accurate UTC time for your projects and Atomic Clocks.
 Use this receiver module to receive the 60kHz radio time in the United States.
 Ferrite antenna included.
-Comes soldered.
+Comes soldered or as a kit.
+Works with 3.3V, 5V, 12V etc. 3V to 15V DC.

 More details